Written by Rebecca Brown for MonaCorona.com.

 The Camino de Santiago is primarily a Christian religious hiking trail, but you will also be able to thoroughly enjoy it regardless of your religious leanings.

 You’ll traverse across stunning Spanish landscapes and will get the chance to immerse yourself in the beautiful surrounding nature and wildlife.
 While you don’t have to complete it for religious purposes, it has been said that it’s an eye-opening hiking trail and one of the best hikes in Spain and all of Europe.
+Just be sure to prepare with the right necessities from this Camino de Santiago packing list.

 The Kungsleden Trail Sweden is one of the best hiking trails in Europe that are truly fit for a king.